Sam31551/PostGrad_Multivariate_Analysis/README.md

 ***Hierarchical Clustering***

-A number of hierarchical clustering algorithms were run on the facial data with 'average' linking proving to be the most suitable approach.
+A number of Hierarchical clustering algorithms were run on the facial data with 'average' linking proving to be the most suitable approach.
 This approach suggests there are 3 distinct clusters in the facial data.

 ***K-Means Clustering***